Communication Workers Union (United Kingdom): 2021 RPE industrial dispute and strike

-2022 BT & Openreach Industrial Dispute & Strike
+2022 BT and Openreach industrial dispute and strike

 In June 2022, the CWU conducted its first company-wide industrial action ballot in BT Group since 1987.
 In Openreach, where 28,425 CWU members were entitled to vote, participants recorded a 95.8% ‘yes’ vote for industrial action on a 74.8% turnout.
 In BT, where 10,353 were issued with ballot papers, another ‘yes’ vote of 91.5% was recorded on a 58.2% turnout.

 The CWU hoped that such an overwhelming demonstration of workforce anger would persuade management back to the negotiating table were, however, met with BT categorically refusing to re-open 2022 pay negotiations.

-As a result, the first national industrial action in BT Group for three and a half decades took place on July 29 and August 1 – with the all-out strike days being solidly observed by members in both BT and Openreach.
+As a result, the first national industrial action in BT Group for three and a half decades took place on 29 July and 1 August – with the all-out strike days being solidly observed by members in both BT and Openreach.

-Two further all-out strike days took place Tuesday August 30 and Wednesday August 31.
+Two further all-out strike days took place on Tuesday 30 and Wednesday 31 August.

 Following this, another four days of strike action was announced for Thursday 6 October, Monday 10 October, Thursday 20 October and Monday 24 October.

 The dispute, which involves more than 40,000 CWU members working for BT and Openreach, was triggered by BT’s unilateral imposition of real-terms pay cuts for all CWU-represented grades.